haimbarash/AVL-Tree/README.md

 Results analysis:
 ##### AVL Tree:
-When inserting elements to a random possition in an AVL tree, each insertion requires traversing from the root to a leaf, resulting in a total complexity of O(nlogn).
-The balancing operation is done with a complexity of O(1), thus the overall time for a random insertion is O(nlogn).
+When inserting elements to a random possition in an AVL tree, each insertion requires traversing from the root to a leaf, resulting in a total complexity of O(nlogn). for every insertion the balancing operation is done with a complexity of O(1), thus the overall time for a random insertion is O(nlogn).
 For n elements, the average time for inserting one element into the tree is O(logn).
 The time measurement shows that the increase in time is less than linear.
 ##### Linked List: